| |

 - extra kistka (start with size fine, then heavy)

-- extra dye colours (make sure you have enough jars)
+- extra dye colors (make sure you have enough jars)

 - extra beeswax